 This unique residential program is a short-term transitional residential program for homeless youth who are able to commit to intensive counseling, maintain employment, save 70% of their income, continue their education, and work with case managers to obtain long-term transitional or permanent housing.

 The Transitional Living Program is a communal living program in which youth 17-22 years old learn skills to maintain day-to-day life while pursuing employment or education goals, all while benefitting from close guidance by Bridge counselors.

 Single Parent House

-Our Single Parent House (SPH) is an open-intake, voluntary transitional living program for pregnant and parenting homeless young women and their children—the only one of its kind in the City of Boston.
-The SPH serves eleven families at any given time and they may stay for up to two years.
+Our Single Parent House (SPH) is an open-intake, voluntary transitional living program for pregnant and parenting homeless adults and their children—the only one of its kind in the City of Boston.

 Bridge offers a variety of supportive services for youth seeking housing.
 Liberty House is the next step for young adults who have participated in our Transitional Living Program in Brighton.